 "Nutrition definitely plays a large roll in alleviating bloat, but it's worth pointing out that our lymphatic system also plays a large role when it comes to water retention," explains Franceschini.
 "Lymphatic congestion can be caused from gradual toxin accumulation, and one of the best ways to discourage stagnant lymph and bloat is to move your body.
 Jumping on a rebounder for even five minutes a day helps move your lymph, as do treatments like dry brushing or infrared saunas."
 Of course, sipping and eating the right kinds of foods and ingredients will surely help, too.
-Ahead, the best anti-bloating drinks your gut will love you for.
+Ahead, you'll find the best anti-bloating drinks your gut will love you for.

-The Right Types of Juice
+1. The Right Types of Juice

-Though once a celeb- and wellness guru–led craze, juice cleanses and the majority of juices, in general, are usually discouraged by nutritionists over their whole-food counterparts, typically due to a disproportionate amount of sugar compared to fiber and other important nutrients that fruits generally lose through the juicing process.
+Though once a celeb- and wellness guru–led craze, juice cleanses and the majority of juices, in general, are usually discouraged by nutritionists over their whole-food counterparts.
+This is typically due to a disproportionate amount of sugar compared to fiber and other important nutrients that fruits generally lose through the juicing process.
 That said, juices that are heavier on the vegetables and spiked just slightly with lemon, ginger, or another low-sugar option for sweetness are deemed okay.
-In fact, celery juice has pretty much taken over our Instagram feeds recently as people swear by its de-bloating, immunity-boosting, inflammation-fighting benefits—just to name a few.
+In fact, celery juice has pretty much taken over our Instagram feeds recently, as people swear by its de-bloating, immunity-boosting, inflammation-fighting benefits—just to name a few.

 Nutritionists often tout the myriad health perks we'll gain from sipping a warm cup of tea, and according to Franceschini, the drink can double as an anti-bloating remedy—a helpful tip this time of year when our favorite cozy beverages (not on this list) like eggnog, cocoa, bubbly, and cocktails dance through our heads.

-"In addition to potentially causing constipation (which ultimately leads to bloating), alcohol can also trigger the body to retain water which can make us feel puffy and bloated," Franceschini explains.
+"In addition to potentially causing constipation (which ultimately leads to bloating), alcohol can also trigger the body to retain water, which can make us feel puffy and bloated," Franceschini explains.
 Additionally, she cites carbonated beverages like seltzer and soda or anything spiked with a lot of sugar or artificial sweeteners as other main bloat offenders in the drink department.

 "Many people gravitate toward beverages that are sugar-free in order to avoid 'high sugar calories,' but artificial sweeteners are hard for the small intestine to digest, which leads to bloating.
 They're often disguised as sucralose, aspartame, etc.," she tells us.
 The lesson: Try swapping out your sugary drink of choice—be it alcoholic or not—with a soothing tea.
-Franceschini suggests dandelion root, fennel, parsley, hibiscus, juniper, and green tea, in particular.
+Franceschini suggests dandelion root, fennel, parsley, hibiscus, juniper, and green teas.

 Even though many wellness and foodie crazes come and go, broths of all varieties have been a staple for years now, most often commended for their high content of collagen (if we're talking bone broths), minerals, vitamins, omegas, and other immune-boosting and inflammation-reducing fares.
 And according to Franceschini, we can add an anti-bloating feather to the drink's highly decorated hat.